 The thumb cluster refers to this big red button and three long buttons on the keyboard.

-ZSA recommends people with small hands to tilt the thumb cluster up.
-But I disagree with this recommendation because it destabilizes the keyboard.
+ZSA recommends that people with small hands tilt the thumb cluster up.
+I disagree with this recommendation because, in my experience, it destabilizes the keyboard.

 Instead, I recommend setting the tilt according to your hands (like what I showed you above).
 Once you do that, let the thumb cluster rest naturally and lock its angle there.

 If you end up not using the thumb cluster much for normal typing, then so be it (I don’t use it much for normal typing either).